 Want to travel back to Bali?
-The island may open its borders as early as July 2021 following the start of a major vaccination drive and planned "Green Zones".
+The island may open its borders as early as August 2021 following a major vaccination drive and planned "Green Zones".

 What we know about Bali’s “Green Zones”

 Indonesia’s Minister of Tourism, Sandiaga Uno, has proposed a “travel corridor arrangement” with several countries, which could include China, Singapore, the Netherlands, the United Arab Emirates (UAE) and more.
 He has also kickstarted a vaccination drive in the Gianyar Regency to create three “Green Zones” in Bali.
 The designated “Green Zones” so far are Ubud, Sanur and Nusa Dua.

 The reopening plan in action

 Back in July 2020, Bali’s Governor, I Wayan Koster, released a gradual Three-Phase Reopening Plan, with Phase One and Two now well underway.
 As part of Koster’s reopening plan, domestic tourists can now travel freely around Indonesia to and from Bali, providing they show at least one vaccination dose, and a negative PCR test (for flights) or a negative Rapid Antigen (for land and sea travel).
 All travellers must also follow all stipulated safety protocols.

 So what is the re-opening plan for Bali?